Stratton School Curriculum

-Teachers provide a range of purposeful opportunities across the curriculum for children to develop their spoken language in order to develop strong oracy skills, enabling them to express themselves both verbally and in their writing:
+Teachers provide a range of purposeful opportunities across the curriculum for children to develop their oracy skills, enabling them to express themselves both verbally and in their writing:

-In Reception, Year 1 and Year 2, teachers develop children’s writing by following the ‘Read Write Inc.’ programme.
+In Reception, Year 1 and Year 2, children learn to write following the ‘Read Write Inc.’ programme.

-Once children have completed their Read Write Inc. programme, they will begin to learn following the elicitation approach alongside the rest of the school.
-This approach involves an elicitation task being completed at the start of the unit of work which allows children to show what they can already do.
-The sequence of learning that follows is then based on the children's gaps in knowledge.
-At the end of this sequence, the children are able to demonstrate their progress by completing an 'invent' task.
+Once children have completed their Read Write Inc. programme, they will begin to learn following an English learning sequence in line with the rest of the school.
+We refer to this as our ‘writing journey’.
+Each writing journey involves an elicitation task being completed at the start of the unit of work which allows teachers to assess the children’s writing and identify gaps in knowledge.
+The sequence of learning that follows is then based on developing the skills that require improvement.
+At the end of each writing journey, the children are able to demonstrate their progress by completing an 'invent' task.

 Early reading and phonics:

-Accelerated Reader – when a pupil is ready (after they have completed Grey level RWI books), they move onto ‘Accelerated Reader’ where they will start to read longer and more challenging texts from our libraries.
+When a pupil is ready (after they have completed Grey level RWI books), they move onto ‘Accelerated Reader’ (AR), where they will start to read longer and more challenging texts from our libraries.
 A termly ‘star reader’ assessment identifies the correct reading level zone and pupils take a quiz in school after reading each book possible to check understanding.
 Teachers give regular feedback and support during dedicated AR time in class.
 As a result, teachers, leaders and the SLT can assess and track children’s progress in reading comprehension.